undecV/Flip-Music-Player/README.md

 # Flip music player

-**Flip music player** is a android music player with LRC.
+**Flip** is an android music player with lyrics (LRC) support.

-final exam of 2016 ANDROID PROGRAMMING.
+This is the final term project of Feng Chia University 2016 ANDROID PROGRAMMING.

 ## License